 South Africa’s World Cup 2023 fixtures and how to watch on TV

-Defending champions South Africa open their title defence at the 2023 Rugby World Cup against Scotland in the first of their four Pool B matches on September 10.
+Defending champions South Africa opened their title defence at the 2023 Rugby World Cup earlier today against Scotland in the first of their four Pool B matches.

 Jacques Nienaber’s team, along with the Scots, Ireland, Romania and Tonga, have been pooled in what some have described as the ‘Group of Death’.
 The three-time world champions, however, will be confident they can progress to the quarter-finals, especially after the evisceration of the All Blacks in a warm-up match at Twickenham.